by John Darer® CLU ChFC MSSC RSP CLTC

 One thing I found very interesting is this excerpt

 "Why should we blame our original attorneys?
 Back in the day these were backed up and backed up, they thought there were doing right by us.
-The blame goes to the Superintendant for hiring firms that had no idea how to do the job they were paid for, by squandering monies that belonged to us.
+The blame goes to the Superintendent for hiring firms that had no idea how to do the job they were paid for, by squandering monies that belonged to us.
 I could once again, go on and on, but why?
 No one wants to hear how we are affected by this loss"

 Readers, I have no dog in the fight.
-I thankfully never placed any ELNY or Executive Life structured settlement or life insurance products, because I saw red flags that should have been obvious to anyone who read the newspapers or watched the news, including lawyers, financial advisers, victims and if applicable, guardians or parents of those who were minors at the time the structured settlements were created.
+I thankfully never placed any ELNY or Executive Life structured settlement or life insurance products, because I saw red flags that should have been obvious to anyone who read or watched the news, including lawyers, financial advisers, victims and if applicable, guardians or parents of those who were minors at the time the structured settlements were created.

 That's not to say I am not sympathetic to any of the shortfall victims.
 I am very sympathetic.
 I spent hours upon hours speaking and communicating with ELNY victims in 2011 (and writing about them) way before the shortfall notices went out and the mainstream press got involved.
 But I am a bit cynical of the notion that blame is not to be shared (see my 2012 video on the ELNY victim "all eggs in one basket" question below).